Estimated reading time: 17 minutes

 This epitome of noetic procreation represents the birth of God, spiritual advancement, and even creation itself.

-The lotus bud signifies the hidden potential of spiritual essence and an individual’s mind comparable to a lotus flower.
+The lotus bud symbolises the hidden potential of spiritual essence and an individual’s mind, much like a lotus flower.
 As the lotus flower undergoes the initial stages of growth in the turbid water and then blooms into a beautiful flower, human intellect also goes through a similar stage to reach enlightenment.

 The lotus flower also explains the chakra system.
-The crown chakra is identifiable with a lotus with a thousand petals, and its flowering signifies enlightenment.
+The crown chakra is associated with a lotus with a thousand petals, and its flowering signifies enlightenment.

 Lotus as a Lesson of Detachment